zerovm/zwift-ui/readme.md

 * Files: View, Create, Delete, Modify Metadata, Change Content Type, Open.
 * JSON files: Execute.
 * Text Files in the Editor: Edit, Undo, Redo, Syntax Highlighting, Save, Save As, Download.
+* Python files: Execute without the need to write JSON configuration files by hand.
 * See an execution result with a billing report.
-* Python execution without the need to write JSON configuration files by hand.